 Is carnivore better than keto for weight loss?

-Is carnivore dangerous long-term?
+Is the carnivore diet dangerous long-term?

 Can you switch between keto and carnivore?